mcissel/FlowTransition/README.md

 ## Getting Started

-Add the package to your project with:
+Add this package and kadira:flow-router (if you haven't already):
 ~~~
+meteor add kadira:flow-router
 meteor add mcissel:flow-transition
 ~~~